top of page

 Spider-Man and his Amazing Friends Season 3

-Tries new things instead of just recycling villains.
-Introduces Iceman's sister Lightwave, Dracula enslaves Firestar & Spidey falls in love with a girl from the future.
-Stan Lee's narration really completes the package.
+They admirably try some new things instead of just recycling old villains.
+It introduces Iceman's sister Lightwave, Dracula enslaves Firestar, and Spider-Man falls in love with a girl from the future.
+The Stan Lee narration really helps completes the package.

 Premiere: Sep 17, 1983